lizard-demon/bhopblox/README.md

 - **Browse All Worlds**: Explore all 6 worlds to see different themes and descriptions
 - **Read Descriptions**: Each world has unique features - descriptions help you choose what interests you most
 - **Select First**: Always select a world before clicking "INITIALIZE WORLD" to avoid error messages
-- **Be Patient**: Initial voxel engine load may take time - watch for status updates in the CRT interface
+- **Be Patient**: Initial voxel engine load may take time - watch for status updates in the block interface
 - **Quick Exit**: ESC key provides instant return to world selection
 - **World Switching**: Exit and select different worlds to browse various environments
 - **Desktop Recommended**: While mobile-compatible, desktop provides optimal experience